 I am a big fan of the bonus points for transfers from partner programs, and redemption discount promotions from Virgin Australia’s Velocity program, which run around twice per year.

 The transfer bonus points are usually credited alongside the main stash of points you transfer over, so you don’t have to wait around for them to show up.

-They have previously offered double the benefit – encouraging those of you with stockpiled credit card program points an incentive to move them over to Velocity, whilst also rewarding those with points in their accounts already—although the 15% discount on redemptions has not been seen for a while.
+They have previously offered double promotions—encouraging those of you with stockpiled credit card program points an incentive to move them over to Velocity, whilst also rewarding those with points in their accounts already—although 15% seems to be the norm.

-Any discount on redemptions is usually for around 12 months from the date of booking, so if you hold on until the end of the promotion you can book using the discount up to the end of November.
-The redemption discount is applicable to any Virgin operated flight, both domestic and international.
+Any discount on redemptions is usually for around 12 months from the date of booking, so if you hold on until the end of the promotion it opens up the calendar for you.
+The redemption discount is applicable to any Virgin-operated flight, both domestic and international.

 Other ways to take advantage of redemption deals for future travel on Virgin Australia

 You can also book travel and change the date after the discount promotion ends, copping a change fee ($60 change fee on international flights) but additional points will be charged if this is done outside the promotional period.